 If anyone showed me a picture of all the beauty that would come from our ruins, I wouldn’t have been able to see it.
 Thankfully, God doesn’t change His plans based on my inability to see.
 He is faithful even to the faithless, and He has continued to prove Himself faithful over and over – even when my heart cannot see.
 I will forever wish that my story was different.
 But, even if not, God is still good.”

-This story was submitted to Love What Matters by Shannon Barbosa, founder of From The Ruins, from Providence, Rhode Island.
+This story was submitted to Love What Matters by Shannon Barbosa of Providence, Rhode Island.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more from Shannon: